 Barbara uses her large collection of Mexican and Guatemalan folk art – masks, carved wooden animals, papier mâché figures, and toys – to create one-of-a-kind pastel-on-sandpaper paintings that combine reality and fantasy and depict personal narratives.
 Her paintings are bold, vibrant, and extremely unusual.

-Barbara exhibits nationally and internationally and has won many awards during her 30+ years as a professional artist.
+Barbara exhibits nationally and internationally and has won many awards during her 30+ years as a professional artist. test.

 If Andre Serrano were a painter, he would do a Barbara Rachko.
 Indeed, the advent of an erotic consciousness that Serrano initiated in the hyperrealist medium of photography now extends to canvas; Barbara Rachko newly interprets painting as the subject/object 'capturing site' of the 360-degree perspective of the hieros gamos.